DanReker/CoAggregators/simulations/README.md

 ## Order of pipeline
 0. Prepare
 	- a tab-delimited file containing list of molecules with SMILES per line (e.g. drug_smiles.txt)
-	- a tab-delimited file containing component and number of each molecules to simulate (e.g. box_composition.txt)
+	- a tab-delimited file containing component and number of each molecules to simulate (e.g. pair_composition.txt)
 1. From SMILES list, create a 3D conformation in Tripos Mol2 format.
 2. Create
 	- a simulation box in PDB format